Sacral Sea Writing Prompts

 This class brings us into direct relationship with the menstrual cycle as a source of intelligence and authority.
 We slow down enough to learn how the body actually functions and what it has been communicating all along.
 Plant allies are introduced as steady supports, offering care, resilience, and regulation through cyclical living.
 This is a space where trust in the body begins to rebuild and power grows through listening, consistency, and informed choice.

-Cord Cutting: Resurrection
+Cord Cutting: Invasive Roots